swa-gitlab/documentation/ContextView.md

 ### Larger scenario: Enterprise user Erik
 As an enterprise user, I'm using GitLab in my organization to store the code used by multiple development teams.
-In my organisation we use Atlassian JIRA to track issues and plan our work, which integrates with GitLab.
 For user authentication we rely on our enterprise LDAP server and we have separate departments handling operations and administration of the system.
 Because of the large amount of developers working on projects we use GitLab CI to create builds and run tests.

 **People:**